Cross-talk and interference enhance information capacity of a signaling pathway: Introduction

-Shannon's channel coding theorem \cite{Shannon,Cover} tells us the maximum rate at which information can be communicated across a noisy channel, or the channel capacity.
+Shannon's channel coding theorem \citep{Shannon,Cover} tells us the maximum rate at which information can be communicated across a noisy channel, or the channel capacity.
 Throughout this work, we will assume that gene regulatory networks are selected to optimize the rate of information transmission.
-This is a strong but reasonable assumption, for example, the cell will clearly benefit from a more accurate knowledge of the amount of nutrient in its environment.
+This is a strong but reasonable assumption; for example, the cell will clearly benefit from a more accurate knowledge of the amount of nutrient in its environment.
 However, the cost of an optimal networks can exceed the benefit of more accurate information.
-In this work, we do not account for the cost of a network, the only metric for comparison is the channel capacity.
+Here, we do not account for the cost of a network, the only metric for comparison is the channel capacity.

-With knowledge of the nature of the noise in a channel $p(n|c)$, it is possible to compute the probability distribution of the input signal $P_{TF}^*(c)$ that maximizes rate of information transmission.
-Essentially, this distribution tells the sender how often a particular TF concentration should be used for optimal transmission of information encoded in concentration (take for example spacing of discretized inputs suggested above).
+With knowledge of the nature of the noise in a channel $P(g|c)$, it is possible to compute the probability distribution of the input signal $P_{TF}^*(c)$ that maximizes rate of information transmission.
+Essentially, this distribution tells the sender how often a particular TF concentration should be used for optimal transmission of information encoded in concentration.
 However, it does not tell the sender anything about the encoding and decoding schemes.
 This abstraction is useful, allowing us to compute the optimal input without having derived the optimal coding.
 However, the optimal coding might require input blocks of infinite size and complex codebooks, with little biological relevance.

 Nevertheless, there are experimental observations consistent with the idea of regulatory systems maximizing information transmission rates.
-Tkacik et al. \cite{BialekPNAS} have shown that experimental measurements of Hunchback concentration in early Drosophila embryo cells \cite{Gregor} has a distribution that closely matches the optimal frequency for the measured levels of noise in the system; with the system achieving ~90\% of its maximum transmission rate.
-Even for systems that are not optimized, channel capacity is a useful metric for comparison.
-A particular architecture of transcription factors and binding sites can potentially achieve a higher transmission rate than others.
+Tkacik et al. \citep{BialekPNAS} have shown that experimental measurements of Hunchback concentration in early Drosophila embryo cells \citep{Gregor} has a distribution that closely matches the optimal frequency for the measured levels of noise in the system; with the system achieving ~90\% of its maximum transmission rate.